kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

 ### Risks and Mitigations

 - **Security Risks:**:
-    - Allowing direct mounting of OCI images introduces potential attack vectors.
+    - Allowing direct mounting of OCI objects introduces potential attack vectors.
 Mitigation includes thorough security reviews and limiting access to trusted registries.
 Limiting to OCI artifacts (non-runnable content) and read-only mode will lessen the security risk.